cpa4001/COP3003_IntegrationProject/README.md

 Current Warnings: </br>
 ![Warning_LIST_Christian_Apostoli_21](https://user-images.githubusercontent.com/54412557/145846737-ae3319d2-165c-4834-8635-581a9e2584b7.PNG)
 - Curent Challenges
-   - storyID jumping by two occasionally
+   - StoryID jumping by two occasionally
-   - changing the status of a story and having the csv reflect the change
+   - Changing the status of a story and having the csv reflect the change
-   - writing developers into the csv
+   - Writing developers into the csv

 - Future Goals or Contributions
   - Create a frontend using a GUI or website